Andreas-Jankl/CarND-Behavior-Cloning/README.md

 [Video of simulator at data collection](https://raw.githubusercontent.com/Andreas-Jankl/CarND-Behavior-cloning/master/DataCollection.mp4)

-> **Prerequesites**

 # Goals and steps of the project

-> **The goal of the project is to derive a model that is able to take as inputs only the .jpg files generated from the simulator.
-Given only those images it should derive a steering angle that will lead to the vehicle in the simulator driving the track without dropping off**

 Therefore we need to do the following: